 Virtual Meetings.
 The ruling does not impact virtual meetings since atendance in this manner counts as if the director were physically present in the meeting.
 (Civ.
 Code § 4090, Corp.
 Code § 7211(a)(6).)
 For more information, see "Virtual Meetings."

 Email Is Discoverable.
 Email between directors is discoverable in litigation.
 Unless the emails are attorney-client privileged communications, such emails can be projected onto screens and read to juries in open court.
-Cc-ing legal counsel on board communications does not protect them from discovery.
+Including legal counsel in board communications does not protect emails from discovery.
 A communication is privileged only if the dominant purpose of the communication is to further the objectives of the attorney-client relationship.
-2,202 Ranch LLC v.
+(2022 Ranch LLC v.
 Superior Court (2003) 113 Cal.
 App.
-4th 1377, 1390.
+4th 1377, 1390.)
 Following are examples of email communications on behalf of the association which are privileged (Costco Wholesale Corp. v.
 Superior Court (2009) 47 Cal.
 4th 725):

 - Email from attorney to director or manager for the purpose of communicating legal advice,

 - Email from director or manager to attorney seeking legal advice,